gboeing/ppd534/syllabus/readme.md

 ## Module 9

-**Mar 12 - Mid-Term Exam**
+**Oct 15 - Mid-Term Exam**

-In class: complete the mid-term exam.
-You are allowed to bring in a single 8.5x11 sheet of paper with hand-written notes.
-Exam will be pen + paper, with a mix of multiple choice and short-answer questions, including some asking you to write short snippets of code.
+Exam will comprise a mix of multiple choice and short-answer questions, including some asking you to write short snippets of code.

-## Spring Break

-**Mar 19 - No Class**

 ## Module 10

-**Mar 26 - Social Science and the Scientific Method**
+**Oct 22 - Social Science and the Scientific Method**

 Readings to be completed prior to class:

   - Okasha ch.
 1-4

-Reading response 6 due the night before class
+Reading response 5 due the night before class

 ## Module 11

-**Apr 02 - Hypotheses, Inference, Confidence, Uncertainty**
+**Oct 29 - Hypotheses, Inference, Confidence, Uncertainty**

 Readings to be completed prior to class: